dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

     ```

-3. Install dbt and DuckDB in a virtual environment.
+3. Install dbt Core and DuckDB in a virtual environment.

     <Expandable alt_header="Example for MAC" >